dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 The first reason is generalization is

-The second reason is adaptability requries
+The second reason is adaptability requires a high quality set of demonstration for training
+- This is expensive to obtain and limited

 Lastly, the third reason is  safety